-- Too many objects in the environment - Objects and information that are recognized or useful only to the caregiver, and not to this person a.
+- Too many objects in the environment - Objects and information that are recognized or useful only to the caregiver, and not to this person - Objects that are too distracting or overwhelming a.
 Is there an appropriate amount of clothing in the closet and drawers?
 NO YES b.
 Is there an appropriate number of items served at a meal or sitting on the table?
 NO YES c.
 Is there an appropriate limit to the variety, frequency, duration, and volume of sounds?
 NO YES d.
 Are all sounds recognizable?
 NO YES e.
 Is there a limited number of people?
 NO YES f.
 Are all people familiar to this person?
 NO YES g.
 Are all notes, instructions, or equipment for caregivers out of sight?
 NO YES h.
-Is the environment free of distracting sounds that might unintentionally elicit a response from this person, such as NO YES doorbells, phones, televisions, radios, irrelevant conversations, pagers, intercoms, public address systems? i.
-Is the environment free of objects that might attract unnecessary attention and prevent other objects or spaces from NO YES being noticed? j.
-Is the environment free of objects that are dangerous for this person at this time, such as telephone cords on the floor or NO YES sharp corners on tables?
-Comments:
+Is the environment free of distracting sounds that might unintentionally elicit a response from this person, such as doorbells, phones, televisions, radios, irrelevant conversations, pagers, intercoms, public address systems?
+NO YES i.
+Is the environment free of objects that might attract unnecessary attention and prevent other objects or spaces from being noticed?
+NO YES j.
+Is the environment free of objects that are dangerous for this person at this time, such as telephone cords on the floor or sharp corners on tables?
+YES Comments: